esx-framework/esx_core/README.md

 #### Description
 This is a proximity voice controller script.
-The default control for this is `Left Control + H` (QWERTY).
+The default control for this is `Left Shift + H` (QWERTY).

 #### Download